dell/csm-docs/content/docs/replication/high-availability.md

   SYMID: '000000000001'
 ```

->Note: Restoring Snapshots on metro volumes is currently not supported
+>Note: Restoring snapshots to a metro volume is currently not supported.